bk-ru/OneDayCode/calc/README.md

-Here is a sample `README.md` in English for your Qt C++11 calculator project:

----

 # Qt Calculator

 A simple calculator application built with **Qt** and **C++11**.
 It supports basic arithmetic operations, percent and sign toggling, input validation, and both **mouse click** and **keyboard** interaction.